 Over the several years Audubon Alaska seeks to:

-- Identify additional IBAs across Alaska, particularly in Interior Alaska based on survey data;
+- Identify additional IBAs across Alaska, with a particular focus on the boreal forest;

-- Monitor threats to IBAs, and cooperate with agency officials, landowners, land managers, planners, neighbors, and other stakeholders to prevent and/or mitigate those threats;
+- Cooperate with agency officials, landowners, land managers, planners, neighbors, and other stakeholders to prevent and/or mitigate threats;